- Sport Business

 What were some of your findings?

 JN: What came out of the impact report for those two pilots was that they were very effective in teaching these skills we wanted to teach but we made a decision that it’s too disruptive to take boys away for that length of time in term time.
 So we’re now looking to teach the same lessons woven into the boys’ curriculum without taking them away.
 The obvious reason for doing that is that you don’t disrupt their education here.
-There is a loss there – and this is part of the reason why we designed it the way we did – which is part of the reason why we designed it the way we did.
+There is a loss there – and this is part of the reason why we designed it the way we did.
 If you take boys away from what’s familiar you very quickly put them in situations where they don’t quite know how to cope – and that’s where the real learning happens.
 It really helps to take them out of their current way of thinking and their habituated behaviour.
 We’re now weaving those same lessons into the ways we’re teaching the boys here.

 Have the boys noticed a difference?